New York's Greatest Wilderness

 The ADK Is Extraordinary.
 Getting Started Shouldn't Be Hard.

 Yet so many first-time visitors arrive completely unprepared — or feel too overwhelmed to even plan a trip.
-Where do you even start when the park is 6 million acres, has 46 peaks above 4,000 feet, 3,000 lakes, and 2,000 miles of trails?
+Where do you start when the park is 6 million acres, has 46 peaks above 4,000 feet, 3,000 lakes, and 2,000 miles of trails?

 Intro Adirondacks exists to be your starting point.
 We're not trying to be the most comprehensive ADK website.
 We're the orientation.
 The guide for someone who has never been and doesn't know where to begin.